-Visioning and Goal-setting...essential skills for your success.
-The process will ignite your passion for the future!
+The Art of Goal-setting may be one of your most important life skills.
+The process will ignite your passion for the future.
+Good luck and have fun!

 About the Author

 Scott Addis, CPCU, CRA, CBWA is the CEO of Beyond Insurance and is recognized as an industry leader having been named a Philadelphia finalist for Inc. Magazine's "Entrepreneur of the Year" award as well as one of the "25 Most Innovative Agents in America."
 Beyond Insurance is a consulting firm that offers leadership training, cultural transformation, and talent and tactical development for enlightened professionals who are looking to take their practice to the next level.
 Since 2007, the proven and repeatable processes of Beyond Insurance have transformed individuals and organizations as measured by enhanced organic growth, productivity, profitability, and value in the marketplace.